-Where Cp is the specific heat of the material, k is the thermal conductivity if the material and T is the temperature.
-The effect of convection on the heat transfer process is taking care of the total derivate of DT/ Dt.
+Where Cp is the specific heat of the material, k is the thermal conductivity of the material and T is the temperature.
+The effect of convection on the heat transfer process is taking care of by the total derivate of DT/ Dt.

 Heat Transfer: conduction